jhu-saw/sawNDITracker/README.md

 ## Linux permissions

 NDI trackers use a serial port to communicate.
-When connecting your tracker to your computer, a "device" will be added to the `/dev` directory.
+When connecting your tracker to your computer, a pseudo device will be added to the `/dev` directory.
 Usually something like `/dev/ttyS01`, `/dev/ttyUSB0` or `/dev/ttyACM0`.
-Check the file permissions on said device, e.g.
+Using the command `dmesg` can help identify which device is used.
+Check the file permissions on said device, e.g.,
 ```sh
 ls -al /dev/ttyUSB0
 crw-rw---- 1 root dialout 188, 0 Jan  3 09:32 /dev/ttyUSB0
 ```
-On Ubuntu, the OS sets the ownership of `/dev/ttyUSB0` to `root` and the group to `dialout`.
-To grant permissions to read and write to the device, use the command `sudo adduser <user_id> dialout`.
+On Ubuntu, the OS usually sets the ownership of `/dev/ttyUSB0` to `root` and the group to `dialout`.
+To grant permissions to read and write to the device, use the command `sudo adduser <user_id> dialout` to add users to the `dialout` group.
 Please note that the user has to logout/login for the new group membership to take effect.

-## Without ROS
+## Main example

 The main example provided is `sawNDITrackerQtExample`.
 The command line options are:
 ```sh